sguox002/leetcode/leetcode-all.md

 ## segment tree

 segment tree is a full binary tree with the root for the whole tree, left is the left array and right is the right array recursively.
-Using array to store the tree and the index of the child and parent relation is fixed.
+Using array to store the tree and the index of the child and parent relation is fixed. so needs extra storage.

 - compute range sum
 - compute range max/min